Preventive Eye Care: 11 Ways to Protect Vision and Eye Health

 • Control Blood Pressure and Diabetes – This type of chronic condition damages the retina and the optic nerve.

-• Practice Eye Exercises -This is an exercise that includes movement of focus and blinking which relaxes eye muscles.
+• Practice Eye Exercises -This is an exercise of blinking which may relaxes eye muscles.

 • Reduce Alcohol Consumption– Alcohol may cause the body to become dehydrated and this influences tear production.